Season’s Greetings to You!

 Written by SurfWriter Girls Sunny Magdaug and Patti Kishel

-California has eight Channel Islands off the coast from Santa Barbara to San Diego that are magical.
+Springtime is a great time to visit California’s Channel Islands.
+There are eight islands off the coast from Santa Barbara to San Diego that are wonderful to see.
 Called “California’s Galapagos Islands” because of their ecological diversity, they have over 2,000 animal and plant species, 145 that are unique.
 With cute, tiny island foxes and screechy Scrub-Jays, many are rare or endangered.

 Since 1980 the Northern five islands have been designated as Channel Islands National Park.
 These include San Miguel, Santa Rosa, Santa Cruz, Anacapa, and Santa Barbara Island.